david672orford/tech-for-teaching/howto/trim-video/index.md

 Here we specify the target width and allow FFmpeg to computing the cooresponding new height.
 You can add this option to any of the commands above.

+### Source File from HTTP

+If the source file is on a website, you may not need to download the entire file to take a clip.
+Simply use the URL as the source file name.
+FFmpeg will download only the parts of the file which are needed.
+(Presumably the server must support HTTP range requests.)